alexei-led/vertical-workload-autoscaler/sop/crd.md

 ## 4. Update Sample CR

 - [x] Open the file `config/samples/autoscaling.k8s.io_v1alpha1_workloadautoscaler.yaml`
-- [x] Update the sample CR to include example values for all fields defined in the `WorkloadAutoscalerSpec`
+- [x] Update the sample CR to include example values for all fields defined in the `VerticalWorkloadAutoscaler`

 ## 5. Commit Changes